ErwinaChmiel/clinic-appointment-system-uml-ba-case/README.md

 ### UML diagram selection rationale

-At the beginning of the MediVisit project, the main need was to describe the process of booking a medical appointment with optional online payment.
+At the beginning of the MediVisit project, the main need was to describe the process of booking a medical appointment with mandatory online payment.
 The scope of the system was not limited only to selecting an appointment slot.
 It also included searching for a doctor, checking slot availability, creating a booking, handling payment, confirming the appointment, sending notifications and handling exceptional cases such as declined payment, cancellation or unavailable slots.

 The main user needs were identified first.
-The patient should be able to search for a doctor, check available slots and book an appointment.
-In some cases, the patient may be required to make an online prepayment.
+The patient should be able to search for a doctor, check available slots, book an appointment and complete online prepayment.
 The system should confirm the appointment after successful payment, release the slot if payment fails and send an e-mail or SMS notification to the patient.
 Additionally, the administrator and medical staff should be able to manage users and doctor schedules.

 Based on this, it was clear that a single diagram would not be enough to describe the system properly.
 Each UML diagram presents the system from a different perspective.
 Therefore, a set of diagrams was selected to describe functional requirements, business process flow, communication between participants, data structure, appointment lifecycle and logical architecture.